Balasubramaniam077/Tea_Leaf_Disease_Dataset/README.md

 Profiling these points with relevant information, such as disease severity, affected leaf regions, and any other pertinent details.
 Providing a professional and comprehensive analysis of the disease impact based on the localized information.

+You can find you the published Dataset here : <a href="https://data.mendeley.com/datasets/68yy284sh9/1"> K-Kotagiri Tea Leaf Dataset</a>